Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Self Positioning Method

 \subsection{Minimal Deployment and Constraints}

-The minimal deployment of the DRBP refers to the simplest configuration capable of SL and BSL.
-To facilitate SL, we begin by considering the rotation matrix \(\mathbf{R}\), which represents the RB-T orientation in 3D space:
+The minimal deployment of the DRBP system refers to the simplest configuration capable of supporting both SL and BSL.
+To analyze the requirements for SL, we begin by examining the degrees of freedom involved in estimating the pose change of the MT.